s2-streamstore/resumable-stream/README.md

 1. Sign up [here](https://s2.dev/dashboard), generate an access token and set it as `S2_ACCESS_TOKEN` in your env.

-2. Create a new basin from the `Basins` tab with the `Create Stream on Append` option enabled, and set it as `S2_BASIN` in your env.
+2. Create a new basin from the `Basins` tab with the `Create Stream on Append` and `Create Stream on Read` option enabled, and set it as `S2_BASIN` in your env.

 The incoming stream is batched and the batch size can be changed by setting `S2_BATCH_SIZE`.
+The maximum time to wait before flushing a batch can be tweaked by setting `S2_LINGER_DURATION` to a duration in milliseconds.

-To integrate this package with the Chat SDK, checkout the following changes [here](https://github.com/s2-streamstore/ai-chatbot/blob/s2-streams/app/(chat)/api/chat/route.ts).
+To integrate this package with the Chat SDK, checkout the following changes [here](app/(chat)/api/chat/[id]/stream/route.ts).

 ```ts
 import { createResumableStreamContext } from "resumable-stream";